 For example, you could feel insecure in a relationship, even though your partner has given you no reason to feel that way because you unconsciously believe that you do not deserve to be loved.
 This belief could stem from a traumatic childhood event, such as a missing, neglectful, or abusive parent, that you have internalized and held to be true your entire life.

 The first step to overcoming insecurity is to identify the thought or belief that is causing it.
 If you do not recognize and deal with the thoughts that are causing you to feel insecure, they can become habitual and ingrained in your psyche.
 Once you have isolated the thought or belief, you can begin to work on changing it to something that better serves you.
-Most of the thoughts that cause us to feel insecure are irrational and unfounded anyway.
+Most of the thoughts that cause us to be insecure are irrational and unfounded anyway.

 Now, when you notice that you are feeling insecure, take a moment to remind yourself that you are in control of your thoughts.
-You can decide to think something different from whatever self-defeating thought you are having at the moment.
-Practice changing the negative, irrational thoughts into positive, confident ones instead.
+You can decide to think of something different from whatever self-defeating thought you are having at the moment.
+Practice changing the irrational, negative thoughts into positive, confident ones instead.
 It may be hard at first to catch yourself at the moment you actually have the cognition, but after a few times, it will get easier.
 A daily meditation practice can help you to become more aware of your thoughts.

 Don’t Compare Yourself to Others

-However, we don’t necessarily see the flaws of others, and that makes the playing field uneven.
+However, we don’t necessarily see the flaws of someone else, and that makes the playing field uneven.
 I think that New York Times Best Selling Author Steven Furtick said it best when he said: “The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlight reel.”